alisolehria/FuncPurser/README.md

 These are the source files for both the courseworks for the module F29LP Language Processors.
-The coursework is written in C.
+The coursework is written in C. The name of the programming language is FUNC.